-First Known Use of HERALDRY
+First Known Use of heraldry

-Seen & Heard
+Seen and Heard

 What made you want to look up heraldry?
 Please tell us where you read or heard it (including the quote, if possible).